This program has been suspended from offer.

 Two week intensive on-campus periods will incorporate lectures, practical sessions and supervised clinical experience.
 Online learning will incorporate tutorials, lectures and discussion groups to supplement practitioner learning and professional development.

-You will work in private practices or hospitals, or have association with sporting teams and community roles with those interested in sport and physical activity.
+You may work in private practices or hospitals, or have association with sporting teams and community roles with those interested in sport and physical activity.
 You may even be involved as a consultant to industry or government, or be involved in teaching and/or research.

 On graduation, you will be eligible to apply for both the Australian Physiotherapy Association Musculoskeletal and/or Sports Physiotherapy titles.
 You will also be able to use this qualification and the knowledge gained as part of a chosen career path towards specialisation in musculoskeletal and sports physiotherapy.